A Map to Creating Your Own Interactive Lead Nurturing Strategy

 2. Retargeting with a Dash of Interactivity

-Your everyday retargeting ads may convert, but what if these ads could add value too.
-Outgrow quizzes and calculators don’t just provide you leads but also provide valuable information about them.
+Your everyday retargeting ads may convert, but what if these ads could add value too?
+Outgrow quizzes and calculators don’t just provide you with leads but also provide valuable information about them.
 Most marketers use that collected information and create retargeted ads for those leads.
 And why wouldn’t they?
 Retargeted ads have a click rate of 44% compared to the 0.1% rate for display ads.

-Here is an example of a retargeted ads created through the help of interactive content.
+Here is an example of a retargeted ads created with the help of interactive content.
 This calculator recommends watches by collecting valuable information like the lead’s sex, budget, their reason for buying the watch.
-This information generates a result which can later be used in a retargeted ads.Calculator to recommend watches
+This information generates a result that can later be used in retargeted ads.

 3. Give Rewards and Incentives